bokeh/bokehplots.com/content/pages/technical_vision.md

 flexibly.

-The open-source Bokeh and datashader libraries are part of the broader technical vision of [Continuum Analytics](//continuum.io).
+The open-source Bokeh and datashader libraries are part of the broader technical vision of [Anaconda, Inc.](//anaconda.com).
 By providing powerful data description and vector computing on remote and distributed data via [Blaze](http://blaze.pydata.org/), [Dask](http://dask.pydata.org/), and [Numba](http://numba.pydata.org), and providing interactive visualizations of them via Bokeh and datashader, we enable teams to collaboratively perform rich analysis, share them with others (including